 Maybe not all stores are set up to fulfill, and/or they have limited resources or holding and packing capacity to fulfill omnichannel orders.
 Location specific-constraints such as how many packages they can ship per day or how many packages they can hold for pickup contribute to making operationally feasible decisions.

 DOM systems effectively start working to optimize the fulfillment process.
 There are different ways of doing this.
-For example, many retailers work with rule-sets determining where to get the inventory within the network, such as ship from the closest store to the customer or ship from only large stores which usually have more available stock and sales staff.
+For example, many retailers work with rule sets determining where to get the inventory within the network, such as shipping from the closest store to the customer or shipping from only large stores which usually have more available stock and sales staff.
 Employing optimization techniques is a more sophisticated and dynamic approach that works with the realities of the network and balances the operational costs against customer requirements.

 Make Retail Great Again